 Historic Craft Practices - Musical Instruments

 If your goal is to set up an instrument-making workshop or to work in the trade, this programme is internationally respected for the high level craftsmanship students attain.
 It encompasses the whole field of stringed musical instrument making.
-This enables students to transfer their skills to making any stringed musical instrument of your choice.
+This enables students to then transfer their skills to making any stringed musical instrument, including guitar and violin.
 Through learning and assessing the historical approach to constructing the viola da gamba, students are equipped with a broad knowledge and ability to assess construction for a wide range of stringed musical instruments.

 You can expect